Champions-clan/Robert-Assistant/README.md

 * Translator - Translate a sentence to another language.
 * Beautiful GUI - Our Robert is having a beautiful and High Quality GUI with different themes like Dark, Light, Green.
 * Task Manager - To aware about your task and finish it in the correct time.
-* Launch any Apps - Our Robert can launch Apps like Notepad, Code editor etc.
+* Code Snippets - Our Robert can copy the code from the GUI.
-* Wikipedia - Our Robert can Search on Wikipedia and Get the results.
+* Programming Langugae - It can sort the code according to the programming language in the Code Snippets.

 Requirements
 Robert is built with many Python Libraries:
 * Pyqt5               - Used to make our Beautiful High Quality GUI.
 * Pyttsx3             - Used to add the functionality to our Robert to speak.
 * Speech Recogntion   - Used to get the user input from speech.
-* Wikipedia           - Used to get result from wikipedia from the user's input.
+* Clipboard           - Used to copy the code from the GUI.
 * Playsound           - Used to play the alarm sound.
 * Win10Toast          - Used to display the Desktop Notification.
 * Google Trans        - Used to translate sentence to different language.